-- Code-group Encoder and Injection block (bypass option) - Scrambler block (bypass option) - NRZ to NRZI encoder block - · Binary to MLT-3 converter and common driver
+- Code-group Encoder and Injection block (bypass option)

+- Scrambler block (bypass option)

+- NRZ to NRZI encoder block

+- Binary to MLT-3 converter / Common Driver

-The bypass option for the functional blocks within the 100BASE-TX transmitter provides flexibility for applications such as 100-Mb/s repeaters where data conversion is not always required.
-The DP83816 device implements the 100BASETX transmit state machine diagram as specified in the IEEE 802.3u Standard.
-Clause 24.
+The bypass option for the functional blocks within the 100BASE-TX transmitter provides flexibility for applications such as 100 Mb/s repeaters where data conversion is not always required.
+The DP83816 implements the 100BASE-TX transmit state machine diagram as specified in the IEEE 802.3u Standard, Clause 24.

-Figure 5-6.
-100BASE-TX Transmit Block Diagram
+Figure 3-6 100BASE-TX Transmit Block Diagram

-5.5.1.1.1 Code-group Encoding and Injection
+3.9.1 Code-group Encoding and Injection

 The code-group encoder converts 4-bit (4B) nibble data generated by the MAC into 5-bit (5B) code-groups for transmission.
 This conversion is required to allow control data to be combined with packet data code-groups.
-See Table 5-2 for 4B to 5B code-group mapping details.
-The code-group encoder substitutes the first 8-bits of the MAC preamble with a J/K code-group pair (11000 10001) on transmission.
+Refer to Table 3-1 for 4B to 5B code-group mapping details.

+The code-group encoder substitutes the first 8-bits of the MAC preamble with a J/K code-group pair (11000 10001) upon transmission.
 The code-group encoder continues to replace subsequent 4B preamble and data nibbles with corresponding 5B code-groups.
-At the end of the transmit packet, on the de-assertion of Transmit Enable signal from the MAC, the code-group encoder injects the T/R code-group pair (01101 00111) indicating the end of frame.
+At the end of the transmit packet, upon the de-assertion of Transmit Enable signal from the MAC, the code-group encoder injects the T/R code-group pair (01101 00111) indicating the end of frame.